sanikommu-bhanu/edvia/README.md

 Firestore double, so a pass means the shipped boundary held — not that a re-implementation agreed with itself.

-The AI evaluation matrix (`tests/evalCases.ts`) is 71 cases across 14 categories, and is split deliberately:
+The AI evaluation matrix (`tests/evalCases.ts`) is 76 cases across 14 categories, and is split deliberately:

-* **59 verified offline, every run** — authorization, ambiguity, grounding, confirmation, escalation, injection, role spoofing, extraction.
+* **64 verified offline, every run** — authorization, ambiguity, grounding, confirmation, escalation, injection, role spoofing (including registration-time spoofing), extraction.
 * **12 require a live model** — tool choice from natural language, reply language, general-knowledge answers.
 They are reported as *requires-model*, never silently counted as passes.